US labor official says Dartmouth basketball players are school employees, sets stage for union vote

 “It’s the first step to potential employee status for college athletes,” said Gabe Feldman, a sports law professor at Tulane.

-The school can still appeal the regional director’s decision to the national board, which is what happened when members of the Northwestern football team held a union election in 2014.
+An appeal of the regional director's decision to the national board is what happened when members of the Northwestern football team held a union election in 2014.

 In that case, the ballots were impounded pending a ruling.
 Now, an election can be held and ballots counted while an appeal is pending.
 The Northwestern ballots were destroyed after the NLRB, which only governs private employers, decided that allowing the football players at the only private school in the Big Ten would skew the labor market in the conference.